openhab/openhab-addons/bundles/org.openhab.binding.rotel/README.md

 Recent devices provide a network interface (RJ45 connector).
 So you can use the device IP to connect to the device, keeping 9590 as default port.

-The binding has been tested with a RSP-1066, a RSP-1570 and a RX-1052.
+The binding has been tested with an RSP-1066, an RSP-1570 and an RX-1052.

 ## Supported Things